ssun1116/ssun1116.github.io/_pages/about.md

 ![Profile Picture](Landscape.png)

-The intricate process of brain development, driven by genetic interactions, shapes cognitive function and the onset of neurological disorders.
-My research uses bioinformatics to map these genetic landscapes, focusing on how gene expression changes over time can reveal critical intervention points.
+The intricate process of brain development, driven by genetic interactions, shapes cognitive function and, at times, leads to the risk of neurological disorders.
+I am interested in combining bioinformatics with neuroscience to map the genetic landscapes of the brain and explore how gene regulation influences neurodevelopmental pathways.
+My goal is to uncover the roles of risk genes and identify potential intervention points by applying CRISPR-based functional genomics and integrating isoform-level transcriptomics.
+I aim to advance our understanding of brain complexity and contribute to strategies for mitigating neurodevelopmental disorders.
-I aim to expand this work by integrating CRISPR-based functional genomics to directly manipulate and investigate the effects of risk genes in neurodevelopmental pathways.

 My research interests focus on:

-* Developing single-cell atlases to trace gene dynamics in brain development
-* Utilizing CRISPR technology to explore the functional roles of disorder-associated genes
+* Neurodevelopmental Processes and Neurological Disorders
+* Single-cell RNA Sequencing and Isoform-level RNA Biology
+* CRISPR-based Functional Genomics and Therapeutic Gene Inverventions
+* Human Brain Organoid Modeling and Advanced Neurodevelopmental Studies

 Contact: ssunrla16@gmail.com